 Domain Authority is one of the biggest pieces of the SEO puzzle.
 Each domain has an authority score of 1 to 100—the higher the score, the higher the authority.

 Consider your local newspaper’s website.
-It might have a domain score of 25 while the New York Times might have a score of 95.
-This tells Google and the other search engines that the New York Times’ content is not only more trustworthy, but users would most likely benefit more from seeing their content.
+It might have a domain score of 25, while the New York Times might have a score of 95.
+This tells Google and the other search engines that the New York Times’ content is more trustworthy, and users would most likely benefit more from seeing their content than your local newspaper.